hat-open/hat-event/docs/eventer.rst

 respond with ``MsgEventsAck`` message.

-Event registration
+Event type registration
 ------------------

-After Eventer connection is established, client can at any time send `MsgRegisterReq` message, requesting event registration.
-When server receives registration request, it should create new events.
+After Eventer connection is established, client can at any time send `MsgRegisterReq` message, requesting event type registration.
+When server receives registration request, it should create new event types.
 If `MsgRegisterReq` is not marked as last message in chatter conversation, server should send `MsgRegisterRes` message reporting registration status.
-If event registration is successful, `MsgRegisterRes` will contain newly created events associated with ones from register request (association is based on event's index in event list).
+If event type registration is successful, `MsgRegisterRes` will contain newly created event types associated with ones from register request (association is based on event's index in event list).